-CMSC est un point focal de la communauté en science des matériaux au Canada et un excellent forum pour les universitaires et les professionnels de présenter leurs résultats et discuter des progrès dans un large éventail de domaines de la science des matériaux .
+CMSC est un point de convergence de la communauté en science des matériaux au Canada et un excellent forum pour les universitaires et les professionnels de présenter leurs résultats et discuter des progrès dans le domaine de la science des matériaux .

 Ce qui est offert au CMSC ?

 - Concours d’affiches

 - Financement de l’étudiant